fijiaaron/browserstack-framework-example/Framework.md

 Test parallelization can be accomplished via maven surefire.
 You can also separate tests into different suites to run as part of different jobs

+Running tests in parallel on multiple browsers at the same time is not yet implemented.

 You can set up jenkins jobs or github actions to execute a test run on every commit, deployment, or nightly.

 If you set the `BUILD_TAG` environment variable, Browserstack will be able to group all tests run in a single build together for improved reporting.